jarusll/the-logs/index.md

 I have enough desk space now, I can use my drawing tablet.
 I set it up everything.
 I ll play Far Changing Tides, I've earned it.

+I'll be messing around with emacs lisp for a while.
+My goal is to start talking in terms of emacs objects like buffers, windows & frames and then write some trivial macros.

 # 2022-03-27

 ### Plan for today